 Renee Newlove, Artistic Advisor / Production – Marketing – Social Media

 Renee provides general production oversight as well as developing marketing opportunities and managing the company’s social media efforts.

 Anjanette Schmidt, Finance & Logistics

-Associates play a significant and ongoing role in the Festival, but may not be directly involved in the current season.
+Legacies have played a significant role in WSF’s success, but may or may not be directly involved with the current season.

 - Ann Vermel — Aesthetics, Performance

 - Debora Crockett Bolen — Costume, Hair, Makeup